Capital One hacking suspect, a transgender Seattle woman, is denied request to be moved from men’s prison

 Whether transgender inmates are placed with male or female inmates depends on how far along they are in their transition.

 “She generally feels safe,” Friedman said of Thompson.
 “It has been successful so far.
-We don’t want there to be problems.
-But that’s not the issue.
-She’s here because of the crimes she committed.”
+We don’t want there to be problems.”

 In U.S. District Court on Friday, Thompson sat between her two lawyers in a short-sleeved, tan prison uniform, looking pale and hunched, frequently running her hand through her hair, which was pulled into a small ponytail.
 She kept the fingers of one hand fanned over her mouth for most of the proceeding, only looking up when she was addressed by Magistrate Judge Michelle L. Peterson.
 She never spoke.